THE OLD DAYS

+Change is hardly new to the world of computers and technology.
+Change is what drives the industry.
+Change is how come you need to buy new software, new hardware, new operating systems.
 Change can make things work better, but it’s not unusual to discover that your “upgrade” is a downgrade because what used to work no longer does.
 You pays your money, you takes your chances.

 Those early machines (personal units, not mainframes) — I hesitate to call them computers — didn’t do much.
 They didn’t have hard drives.
 There was no software and no user-friendly interface.
 I don’t think the concept existed.
 No WYSIWYG.
 What you saw was a black screen with lurid green letters that made you feel like you were going blind after an hour or two.